 4) Ensure your pop-ups are accessible:

-- If you have popups on your site, trigger them open (either by clicking a button or any other method you’ve implemented).
+- If you have popups on your site, trigger them open (either by clicking a button or any other method).

 - When a popup appears, the keyboard focus should lift off the main page and land back down within the popup itself.
-The next Tab you’ll hit must navigate within that popup, and you should not be able to escape the popup regardless many times you press the Tab key.
+The next Tab you hit must navigate within that popup, and you should not be able to escape the popup regardless of how many times you press the Tab key.

 - Ensure the "focus ring" goes back to the previously focused element after closing the popup.